18F/api.data.gov/source/docs/agency-manual/index.html.md

         - [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin): This header must be set to an appropriate value to allow calling from the domain where your Swagger documentation lives (either a specific URL, or wildcard, depending on your overall CORS requirements)
         - [`Access-Control-Allow-Headers`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers): This header must contain the `X-Api-Key` value.
     - If your underlying API responds to the `OPTIONS` request, but doesn't include the appropriate HTTP response headers for `Access-Control-Allow-Origin` or `Access-Control-Allow-Headers`, then you could use api.data.gov's API Backend configuration to force these values.
 Under the "Global Request Settings" or "Sub-URL Request Settings" you could use either the "Default Response Headers" or "Override Response Headers" options to set or override these response headers.

+## Best practices when deprecating an API

+* Beginning at least 1-2 months ahead of the planned deprecation date, look up all of the api keys that have used the API over the past 3-6 months and export their emails addresses.
+Notify them in an email about the upcoming date.
+* In the following days and weeks, monitor who is still using the API right now.
+Send them a follow up email.
+* When it comes time to deprecate the API, 'tap the brakes' first.
+Slightly modify the API backend configuration to break your api (e.g. insert a character in the Host settings).
+Then, a few hours later, undo the change and fix the API.
+This would be a good opportunity to email whoever is still using your API one last time.
+Then, a day or two later, break it for longer - perhaps 12-24 hours, then fix it again.
+Wait another day or three.
+Then, finally turn if off for good.
+This gives any developers who didn't see your email for whatever reason to notice their app breaking and reach out to get in touch.
+* It's also a good practice to post a notice on the API docs page or developer hub about the upcoming deprecation.